apeabody/gdistcc/README.md

 ## Limitations/Warnings

 - **Always confirm all instances are shutdown after use - you are solely responsible for their cost.**
 - Gdistcc uses [preememptible instances](https://cloud.google.com/compute/docs/instances/preemptible) which offer preferred pricing, but Google may shutdown on short notice.
-Gdistcc does not currently have a way to check if they have been shutdown, however a `gdistcc status` will fail if this is the case.
-In the future `gdistcc status` will be able to check if they have been prempted.
-In any event, `gdistcc stop` currently can/should be used as normal to shutdown/delete the instances.
+A `gdistcc status` and fresh `gdistcc make` will check (and avoid using) an instance that has been preemempted, `gdistcc stop` will delete a terminated instance as normal.
 One "advantage" of preemptible instances is they won't run more than 24hr, reducing the risk of forgotten instances.
 - Future versions may not require ccache.
 - Only SSH is supported at the transport for distcc.
 Distcc's native TCP transport is not enabled due to [security concerns](https://www.cvedetails.com/cve/2004-2687).
 - Gdistcc does NOT currently use distcc's Pump Mode for the following reasons: